istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

 Settings
 ^^^^^^^^

 To utilize the different throttle mechanisms you can alter the following settings in your ``localsettings.py`` file.
-You then need to restart your crawling processes for the new settings to take affect.
+You then need to restart your crawling processes for the new settings to take effect.

 **SCHEDULER_TYPE_ENABLED** - Flag to set the **Type** Style throttling